danielharrell/open-eyes-lect-2017-18/Open.md

 that which represents, and this is himself.[^WWR]

-To press this line of thought, we could say that what we experience as outside us can only be experienced at all, so far as it lies inside us, in a relation to us that is given rather than gained.
-This may already seem to replace a puzzle about being open with a puzzle about being closed.
+To press this line of thought, we could say that what we experience as outside us, can only be experienced at all so far as it lies inside us, in a relation to us that is given rather than gained.
+This may seem to replace a puzzle about being open with a puzzle about being closed.
 For if the world does lie inside us, insofar as we experience it at all, then why do we experience it as outside us?

-But here we could borrow from Kant, to whom Schopenhauer was indebted.
+But here we could borrow an argument from Kant, to whom Schopenhauer was indebted.
 For take our experience of the world to be like our experience of space.
 On the one hand, we distinguish one part of space as *outside* another,